In Washington almost 1,019 households receive their heating and hot water from a District Heating system in the Oxclose, Albany and Fatfield areas.

-Gentoo work closely with Switch2 and Richard Irvin Energy Solutions who have been appointed as the service providers.
+Gentoo work closely with Switch2 who have been appointed as the service provider.
 They manage and maintain the District Heating system in Washington.
-Both companies provide a 24 hour helpline and maintenance programme that is available 365 days a year.

 You will need to contact Switch2 on 0333 32 12 010 to register the heating in your name.
 One of their friendly engineers will call out to set it up for you and will be happy to explain how the system and controls work.

 If you are a Gentoo customer, this will be arranged on your behalf by the Gentoo team.